curl/curl/docs/CONTRIBUTE.md

 that is easy to merge and they are easy to track and not that easy to loose in a flood of many emails, like they sometimes do on the mailing lists.

-When you ajust your pull requests after review, consider squashing the commits so that we can review the full updated version more easily.
+When you adjust your pull requests after review, consider squashing the commits so that we can review the full updated version more easily.

 ### Making quality patches